 “I continue to learn and grow as the field of education is constantly evolving.
 That is one thing that I will say about the current field of education: Teachers can no longer stay static.
 You must learn, grow, rethink your philosophy, and be able to change regularly as the field is rapidly changing all the time!”

 Tips for current Carthage students:

 “Take advantage of your time at Carthage, by experiencing as much as possible.
 Be involved in extracurriculars, challenge yourself by taking courses that broaden your horizon, and form some lifelong connections!”

 Favorite Carthage memories:

 “I have so many great Carthage memories.
 I feel that being a part of Delta Upsilon was probably my favorite.
 I was able to develop lifelong connections that have had a great impact on my life.
 Another of my favorite Carthage memories is attending athletic events.
-Cheering on the Red Men was a highlight of my Carthage experience!
+Cheering on the Firebirds was a highlight of my Carthage experience!
 Truly, all of the activities and opportunities I experienced at Carthage have helped shape me to who I am today.”